Category Archives: Money Saving Tips

 If you’re on a budget and want to see the world, it’s a brilliant option.
 Here’s why.

 When you’re booking accommodation as a holidaymaker, you often end up spending a lot more than what is really necessary.
 When you’re free to stay in your destination for a little longer though, you could pick up some fabulous deals.
 As a rule of thumb, it’s a good idea to book some accommodation for a week or so when you first arrive, then get out in the local area to work out where exactly you want to stay and what’s available.

 Immersing yourself in a culture is more rewarding than just taking a holiday

-Antigua holidays, for example, can be very exciting and rewarding, but can you imagine how much more you would learn if you were able to live like a local for a few months or more?
+A getaway to Hongkong or Bali, for example, can be very exciting and rewarding, but can you imagine how much more you would learn if you were able to live like a local for a few months or more?
 When you embark on a location independent lifestyle, this is very possible.
 With nothing to hold you down and no long-term financial ties, you can choose to stay for as long as you like.

 Technology is making the world a smaller place

 Being away from home doesn’t have to mean losing touch with your nearest and dearest.
 Wireless internet access is now readily available across the globe, and will often be free or very inexpensive.
 You could Skype your loved ones every day without ever having to spend a penny!

 With advances in the internet, running your own business on the road is becoming more and more achievable.
 Whether you’re a freelance writer, graphic designer, web developer, affiliate marketer, or just about anything else, there could be a way to make it work from anywhere in the world.
 This means that you’re no longer tied to traditional traveling jobs, such as bar work or fruit picking.